charlesderber/charlesderber.github.io/README.md

-# Comprehensive gudies on issue trackers and blog articles : Microsoft Azure, Infrastrucutre as a Code (Bicep, Terraform) and DevOps (GitHub).
+### Comprehensive gudies on issue trackers and blog articles :

+- Microsoft Azure.
+- Infrastrucutre as a Code (Bicep, Terraform).
+- DevOps (GitHub).